WORDS BY JOSEPH FURNESS

 As we all know, Nike has a super-rich back catalogue – thus, the Portland-based sportswear brand enjoys the luxury of referencing itself.
 For example, in early 2020, Jordan Brand dropped an Air Jordan 4 based on the highly admired Nike Air Max 95 ‘Neon’.
 The result?
 A must-have sneaker.

 Like Elvis, we’re suckers for a pair of blue suede shoes, which is just one of the reasons why we felt the Air Jordan 4 ‘University Blue’ deserved a place on our top AJ4 colourways list.
-Other reasons include the meaningful concept behind the colourway – it’s inspired by Micheal Jordan’s alma mater, the University of North Carolina – the jock tag-adorned tongue and the fun speckled finish.
+Other reasons include the meaningful concept behind the colourway – it’s inspired by Michael Jordan’s alma mater, the University of North Carolina – the jock tag-adorned tongue and the fun speckled finish.

 The ‘Bred’ colourway of the Air Jordan 4 is beloved by the sneaker community – it’s a foolproof classic sure to be appreciated by generations to come.